Small business marketing: Strategies to grow your business

 Billboards and outdoor advertising

-Don’t forget this one!
-Word of mouth is arguably still the one of the best advertising for small business you can get.
 It amplifies the rest of your marketing efforts by turning your established customers into promoters.
-So encourage satisfied customers to spread the word about your business – give them coupons to hand to friends, provide kickbacks for referrals – encouraging them to bring others to your promo events, say – or offer them incentives for reviews or social posts.
+Encourage satisfied customers to spread the word about your business.
+Give them coupons to share with friends, offer referral rewards, or provide incentives for reviews and social media posts.

 How to create a marketing plan